ayushmanCodes2004/Assigment-2/README.md

    mongo
    ```

 3. **The database and collection will be created automatically** when you create your first task.
-MongoDB creates databases and collections on-the-fly.

 ### Verify Database Connections